Saad200724/EX-CAP-QUIZ-FEST/replit.md

 # Recent Changes

-## September 30, 2025 - Replit Environment Setup
+## September 30, 2025 - Replit Environment Setup & Full Supabase Migration
 - Configured the application to run in Replit environment
 - Set up workflow to run on port 5000 with webview output
 - Verified Vite dev server configured with `host: "0.0.0.0"` and `allowedHosts: true` for Replit proxy support
-- Database schema already synchronized (PostgreSQL via external connection)
+- Database schema already synchronized (PostgreSQL via Supabase)
+- **Migrated session storage to use Supabase PostgreSQL in all environments** (removed MemoryStore)
+- All data now persists to Supabase: database records + sessions
+- Removed unused `memorystore` dependency
 - Configured deployment with autoscale target for production
-- Application successfully running with full functionality
+- Application successfully running with full Supabase integration

 ## Required Environment Variables
 The following environment variables must be set in Replit Secrets for the application to work: